bayes343/tsbase/lib/src/README.md

 ### CachedHttpClient

 A wrapper around the standard HttpClient offered in this library.
-It uses a Repository to store Http Get requests, with subsequent requests for the same uri returning the cached HttpResponseMessage instead of executing another Http Get.
+It uses a Repository to store Http Get requests/responses, with subsequent requests for the same uri returning the cached HttpResponseMessage instead of executing another Http Get.

    ```ts
    class CachedHttpClient